novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 Guessing this, Lee Hyun-woo started designing a different version of Alpha Cast from his previous life.

-"Alpha Cast was tricked by a large company into transferring its patent rights and then went bankrupt.
-This caused key technology to fall into the wrong hands."
+'Alpha Cast was tricked by a large company into transferring its patent rights and then went bankrupt.
+This caused key technology to fall into the wrong hands.'

 Lee Hyun-woo smiled and said.